-- A. If land is zoned "residential" of a specified density, then the ordinance must provide for a cluster (open space) type of development.98 - B. In zoning districts where dwellings are permitted, the ordinance must also allow: - Mobile homes.99 - State-licensed residential facilities for six or fewer persons.100 - Home occupation for instruction in a craft or fine art (e.g.. music lessons).101 - "Family day-care home" and "group day-care home" (e.g., child daycare facilities) in counties and townships.102 (Cities and villages can regulate these by special use permit.103)
+- A. If land is zoned "residential" of a specified density, then the ordinance must provide for a cluster (open space) type of development.101 - B. In zoning districts where dwellings are permitted, the ordinance must also allow: - Mobile homes.102 - State-licensed residential facilities for six or fewer persons.103 - Home occupation for instruction in a craft or fine art (e.g., music lessons).104 - "Family day-care home" and "group day-care home" (e.g., child daycare facilities) in counties and townships.105 (Cities and villages can regulate these by special use permit.106) - C. If land is zoned to allow farms, or farms are allowed as a nonconforming use then a biofuel production facility that produces 100,000 or less gallons of biofuel shall be a permitted use on a farm subject to certain conditions.
+A biofuel production facility of more than 100,000 but not more than 500,000 gallons of biofuel shall be a possible special use on a farm subject to certain conditions.107 - D. A municipality may not adopt an ordinance that prohibits a licensed recreational marihuana grower, a marihuana processor, and a marihuana retailer from operating within a single facility or from operating at a location shared with a marihuana facility operating pursuant to the medical marihuana facilities licensing act, 2016 PA 281, MCL 333.27101 to 333.27801.108